ibm-cloud-docs/assistant/actions.md

 1. If you ask a follow-up question, define the type of data that you want to collect from customers when they reply.
 Click **Define customer response**.

-    Choose one of the supported data types.
+    Choose one of the supported data types, and then click **Select**.

     For more information about the supported types, see [Applying reply constraints](#actions-response-types).

     When the customer makes a choice or submits a value, the assistant automatically checks whether the type of data that is submittted is valid.